 Belmont-Paul Women’s Equality National Monument protects the current headquarters of the National Woman’s Party.
 The National Woman’s Party was a leading organization in the fight for women’s suffrage and later women’s rights issues.
 The monument consists of a historic house and museum.
 The museum covers the US suffrage and equal rights movements.
 The site was purchased in 1929 when the National Woman’s Party’s previous headquarters was acquired by eminent domain and razed.
 The garden walkways are paved with the bricks from the original headquarters.

 The Belmont-Paul Women’s Equality National Monument is located in Washington, DC.
-Guided tours are offered Wednesday thru Sunday at 9:30 AM, 11:00 AM, 2:00 PM and 3:30 PM.
+Guided tours are offered Wednesday through Sunday at 9:30 AM, 11:00 AM, 2:00 PM, and 3:30 PM.
 The site is closed on Monday and Tuesday.